-Full-scale automobile testing was conducted on your company' devices.
-Two stand-alone examples of the device were tested in tandem, one head-on and the next placed six meters downstream turned at 90 degrees, as called for in our guidance memoranda.
+Full-scale automobile testing was conducted on Rubbersand ballasts placed in Type II A-Frame barricades.
+Two stand-alone barricades were tested in tandem, one head-on and the next placed six meters downstream turned at 90 degrees, as called for in our guidance memoranda.
+Each barricade was weighted with two Rubbersand ballasts weighing 9.5 pounds each, one placed each end of the barricade.
+As seen in the enclosed drawing for reference, the Rubbersand ballast conforms to the void in the A-Frame of the barricade.